Get free digital tools to increase Conversions!

-When you establish a digital start-up budgets are often very tight and yet it is important to have visibility of how your business is performing in the digital space.
-When I advise start-ups on how to optimise their website the first thing I do is set them up with five free tools to begin this process.
-You can’t expect to understand how to improve something unless you have feedback and if possible you can measure it.
+When you establish a digital start-up budgets are very tight and free digital tools can help save your business.
+It’s essential to have visibility of how your business is performing.
+When I advise start-ups on how to optimise their website the first thing I do is set them up with five free digital tools to begin this process.
+You can’t expect to understand how to improve something unless you have feedback and you can measure it.

-This is an excellent web analytics solution that allows you to understand more about who your visitors are (e.g. demographics and device) and also what content is most popular on your site.
+This is one of the most essential free digital tools you should get as soon as your website is ready to go live.
+Web analytics solutions allow you to understand more about who your visitors are (e.g. demographics and device) and also what content is most popular on your site.
 If you have a blog this is essential as otherwise how will you know which posts are generating most interest from your visitors.

 Some of the key metrics you should be checking on GA include: